top of page

 About Finding the Flex

-We see a future where all the adults with a duty of care can work together, responding to the needs of individual children and fostering a more inclusive, compassionate and effective education system.
+We see a future where schools, families and local authorities work together to meet the needs of individual children and strengthen inclusion across the education system.

-Our mission is to support local authorities and schools in enabling access to flexischooling for more children so they learn and thrive.
+Our mission is to help local authorities and schools develop safe, effective approaches to flexischooling and educational flexibility.

 "We find that even if flexischooling is not the right thing for some families, it gives a powerful message to parents that we trust them and want to work with them."